 For those visiting Fiji by yachts and boats, the pilot project called “blue lanes” has been established.
 Currently, boats coming to Fiji are carefully considered on a case-by-case basis.

 Hong Kong has only opened its borders to international tourism from selected countries.
 Non-Hong Kong residents from overseas will be denied entry in most cases.
 The exception has been made for tourists coming from Macau, Taiwan, and Mainland China – they are permitted to enter Hong Kong provided they do not have a recent travel history elsewhere in the past 14 days.
-A new travel bubble established with Singapore also enables its residents to visit Hong Kong for short-term tourism purposes.
+A new travel bubble with Singapore that would enable its residents to visit Hong Kong for short-term tourism purposes, is still on hold.

 Most airlines that fly to Hong Kong operate with very limited schedules.
 Singapore Airlines and Cathay Pacific serve new travel bubble on Singapore – Hong Kong route.
 Other airlines are still operating emergency flights serving Hong Kong citizens stuck abroad, diplomats, and business executives to and from Mainland China.

 To form so-called “travel bubbles” the government has approached numerous overseas countries that are successful in containing the coronavirus (Thailand, Japan, Singapore among others).
-At the moment, only a long-delayed travel bubble between Hong Kong and Singapore has been established, with Cathay Pacific and Singapore Airlines serving the passengers on this route.
-There are no restrictions on the purpose of travel and short-term tourism is allowed.
-Travelers do not have to quarantine, but everyone coming from Hong Kong is required to be fully vaccinated, and all passengers must test negative for COVID-19 before departure and on arrival.
+At the moment, only a long-delayed travel bubble between Hong Kong and Singapore is close to being established, with Cathay Pacific and Singapore Airlines serving the passengers on this route.
+There will be no restrictions on the purpose of travel and short-term tourism will be allowed.
+Travelers do not have to quarantine, but everyone coming from Hong Kong will be required to be fully vaccinated, and all passengers must test negative for COVID-19 before departure and on arrival.
 Additionally, they will also need to download and register their profile on contact-tracing apps.